uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 It is very frustrating to make a mistake and not be able to get out of it.
 It is particularly bad if one small action can wipe a lot of work that can't be recovered.
-The reset button on some web forms is infamous for this – it is often next to the submit button, and you can wipe all your data with an off-by-one error.
+The reset button on some web forms is infamous for this &ndash; it is often next to the submit button, and you can wipe all your data with an off-by-one error.

 A common way to provide user freedom is an "undo" feature, which means that not only can mistakes be fixed easily, but the user is encouraged to experiment, trying out features of the interface secure in the knowledge that they can just "undo" to get back to how things were, instead of worrying that they'll end up in a state that they can't fix.
 If "redo" is also available, they can flick back and forth, deciding which is best.